makuke1234/femto/README.md

 ![C version](https://img.shields.io/badge/version-C99-blue.svg)

 It is a bigger more feature-rich version of my other console text editor [atto](https://github.com/makuke1234/atto).
-It is also written in vanilla C + Win32 Console API - it's designed to be used solely in Microsoft Windows.
+It is also written in vanilla C + Win32 Console API - it's designed to be used solely on Microsoft Windows.
 It has been compiled with MinGW GCC.

 Currently, my other tool [slocWin32](https://github.com/makuke1234/slocWin32) reports 2080 source code lines (excluding whitespace & comments):